ltw-webdev-5/portfolio-metadata/README.md

-# Portfolio MicroData lesson starter
+# Portfolio metadata lesson starter

-**Look at writing the code necessary for describing portfolio piece using MicroData and Schema.org.**
+**Look at writing the code necessary for describing portfolio piece using metadata and Schema.org.**

 - Approx. completion time: 1 hour
 - Deliverables: HTML